1-888-464-6772 inspections@insparisk.com Contact Command Network

 Inspection Types

-• Annual safety inspection
+• Annual periodic safety inspection

 • Brake and emergency system checks

-• Certificate issued on passing
+• Certificate of inspection issued on passing

 • Certificate posted in the car or lobby